 Yet the Jesus movement was not the only one employing household metaphors in the early first century.
-Caesar had transformed the Republic into an Empire, with him as the supreme ruler late in the first century B.C.E.
+Caesar had transformed the Republic into an Empire late in the first century B.C.E., with him as the supreme ruler.
 Romans had long been proud of governance without a king.
 Attempting to avoid the king image, Caesar cast himself as the father of the fatherland; the paterfamilias of the Household of Rome.
-The imagery was intended to keep the hierarchical status and patronage traditions in tact but to locate the ultimate top of the patronage pyramid in beneficent Caesar.
+The imagery was intended to keep the hierarchical status and patronage traditions intact but to locate the top of the patronage pyramid in beneficent Caesar.
 Caesar used the idea of household to solidify his power over society and to direct all allegiance ultimately toward him.

 Jesus came as the Son of God the Father.
 This was a direct challenge to the idea of Caesar as the son of God but it also communicated much about who Jesus was.
 He carried the full authority of his father and was a living image of the character of his father, just as a Roman or Near Eastern son would have been for his earthly father.

-So what themes can we identify that express the way the family and household metaphors work in the New Testament?
-Here are a few I’ve identified.
+So what themes can we identify from the fictive family and household metaphors in the New Testament?
+Here are a few I have identified.
 Maybe you see others.